Federal Direct Stafford Loan Program

 Alternative Loan Options

 ELM SELECT option.
-If you are interested in pursuing another alternative loan option other than the Pennsylvania Private Loan Marketplace you may go to www.elmselect.com .
-This will give you a side-by-side comparison of general information of 6 more lenders.
-The information is not customized to each borrower but you will be able to gather general information such as their interest rate range.
+If you are interested in pursuing another alternative loan option other than the Pennsylvania Private Loan Marketplace you may go to www.elmselect.com.
+This will give you a side-by-side comparison of general information for a variety of lenders.
+The information is not customized to each borrower but you will be able to gather general information such as interest rate range.